Obiajulu-gif/chain_move/README.md

 ChainMove utilizes a modern technology stack to deliver a robust, decentralized platform on the Internet Computer.

 - **Next.js** – Frontend framework for fast, responsive UI and seamless routing.
-- **Motoko** – Backend smart contract language for securely handling ride bookings and payments.
+- **Request Network** – Backend smart contract language for securely handling ride bookings and payments.
 - **Internet Identity** – Decentralized authentication provided by the Internet Computer for secure user login and identity management.
 - **Tailwind CSS** – A utility-first CSS framework for rapid and flexible UI development.